-We have 524 properties to rent in East Kilbride, of which only around 30-40 become available each year.
-We are also currently developing properties and to be considered for one of those you should also be registered as noted below.
+We have 564 properties to rent in East Kilbride, of which only around 30 become available each year.

-We don’t have our own separate Housing List.
-Instead we are part of the Homefinder Common Housing Register, along with South Lanarkshire Council, West of Scotland Housing Association, Clyde Valley Housing Association, Melvillie Housing Association, Clydesdale Housing Association, Cairn Housing Association & Arklet Housing Association.
+EKHA is part of the South Lanarkshire Common Housing Register, along with South Lanarkshire Council, Cathkin Braes Tenant Management Co-operative, West of Scotland Housing Association, Clyde Valley Housing Association, Melvillie Housing Association, Clydesdale Housing Association, Cairn Housing Association & Arklet Housing Association.

-The big advantage for you is that you can apply to all eight of the Homefinder landlords by completing just theone application form.
+The big advantage for you is that you can apply to all nine of the Homefinder landlords by completing just the one application form.
 Each landlord may have slightly different rules and priorities for allocating their properties.
 We allocate our properties to the applicants(s) with the highest points at the top of one of the of the 5 lists we use.

 Homefinder isn’t the only way to get a house.
 As a tenant of a social landlord you can ask to carry out a mutual exchange.
 This is where two social housing tenants (this includes council tenants) swap properties to help meet their changing household needs.
-Here’s a LINK to the application forms you and the person you want to swap with need to complete and hand in to us.
+The application forms you and the person you want to swap with need to complete and hand in to us are displayed below.

-All social tenants looking for a mutual exchange in South Lanarkshire (and further afield) need to register with House Exchange.
+All social tenants looking for a mutual exchange in South Lanarkshire (and further afield) need to register with House Exchange:houseexchange.org.uk

 House Exchange are the leading not-for-profit mutual exchange service for Council and Housing Association tenants.

-It’s quick, easy and instant.
+It’s quick, easy and instant – but remember, as stated above, you need approval from both landlords before an exchange can take place.
 Visit house exchange to get your swap underway.

 How do I end my tenancy?